git-naren/httpGo/README.md

 ## Installation and Usage
-No complex installation is needed for httpGo, you just need to extract the archive and start using it by executing **httpGo.exe** from command line
+No complex installation is needed for httpGo, you just need to extract the archive and start using it by executing **httpGo.exe** from command line.
+Package can be downloaded from [Release Link](https://github.com/git-naren/httpGo/releases/tag/v.1.0.0) OR build the matching OS binary from source code.

 ![N|Solid](https://github.com/git-naren/httpGo/blob/master/images/http_root_files.png)